dcarbone/php-fhir/README.md

 ## TODO

+- Refactor template system to use Twig.
+- Improve template loading and iteration system, too squirrely right now.
+- Implement serialization abstraction, allowing for more flexible serialization options.
+  - XMLReader / XMLParser pull or event parsing
-- Implement event or pull-based XML parsing for large responses
+  - Something like [pcrov/JSONReader](https://github.com/pcrov/JsonReader) for larger JSON responses
+- Improved client implementation
+  - Allow for persisting to, and parsing from, disk.

 ## Suggestions and help

-If you have some suggestions for how this lib could be made more useful, more applicable, easier to use, etc, please let me know.